barronh/pycno/README.md

 `pip install https://github.com/barronh/pycno/archive/main.zip`

+to-do: add to pypi.

 # example usage

 By default, this adds coasts and countries to the current axes.
+If the current axes has no other data on it, provide the xlim/ylim keywords to define the extents.

 ```
 import pycno
 import matplotlib.pyplot as plt

-cno = pycno.cno()
+cno = pycno.cno(xlim=(-180, 180), ylim=(-90, 90))
 cno.draw()
 plt.savefig('coasts_countries.png')
 ```

+Use the cnopath keyword to specify another overlay.
+If you specify a cnopath you don't have, it will automatically be downloaded from the [Panoply Overlay website](https://www.giss.nasa.gov/tools/panoply/overlays/).
+For example, `cno.draw('MWDB_Coasts_NA_1.cnob')` will download a high-resolution version of North American coasts, continents, and states.

+# projection support

+`pycno.cno` supports the pyproj projections.
+If you provide proj, then overlays will be converted to the projection space and xlim/ylim will need to be provided in projection space.
+This should work for most projections, but has only been tested with  Lambert Conformal Conic and Polar Stereographic.
+If you test it with another projection, please post a comment under issues and let us know.